BJP's hate politics very harmful for country: Rahul - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The former Congress chief said this a day after he attacked the BJP government by putting out an online quiz.

-The Congress leader had put out an online quiz on Saturday, asking people about the “biggest shortcoming” of the BJP government.
+The Congress leader had put out an online quiz on Saturday, asking people about the “biggest shortcoming” of the BJP Government.
 The options he gave were “unemployment”, “tax extortion”, “price rise” and an “atmosphere of hatred”.
-(Agencies)
+(PTI)

 BJP’s hate politics very harmful for country: Rahul